Santa Ana Premises Liability Attorney

 - Sinkholes and landscaping hazards.
 If a property owner has any landscaping work in progress, it should be clearly marked to prevent injury to guests on the property.

 Property owners only owe a duty of care to lawful visitors on their property.
 This includes guests invited to the property for social or business reasons, contracted workers performing work on the property, and anyone else other than trespassers.
 Trespassers who suffer an injury won’t have a claim against the property owner.
 The only exception is in the case of interloping children who trespass on the property.
-A child does not have the same judgement and awareness as an adult.
+A child does not have the same judgment and awareness as an adult.
 If children on a property are a possibility, the property owner needs to take reasonable steps to prevent injuries in the event they happen to wander onto the property.

 Securing a Reliable Santa Ana Premises Liability Lawyer

 After suffering an injury due to a property owner’s negligence, the victim can pursue damages through a personal injury lawsuit under premises liability law.
 This involves proving four elements of negligence in court: